DemocracyOS/democracyos/docs/install.md

 - [Fork](http://help.github.com/articles/fork-a-repo) or download this repository.
 - `cd` to the project's location
-- Based on the `config/defaults.json` create your own configuration with the values you need to override (`e.g. config/development.json`)
+- Create the default configuration file running `node ./bin/dos-install --config`, or head to the [Configuration](configuration.md) guide for further customizations.
 - Make sure MongoDB is running and reachable as configured in `config/development.json`.
 (Default values should work)
 - Set the environment variable `NODE_PATH` with value: `.`.
 - From the root path of the project, run `make` to download all the necessary dependencies and run the local server.